 Ingredient Notes/Substitutions:

 - Which Types of Apples : When making a homemade applesauce recipe, the kind of apples you use really depends on how sweet or tart you prefer your applesauce.
-However, you can basically use any variety of apples that you have on hand, especially if it’s apple season and you have a whole bounty of fresh apples to use up from your trip to the apple orchard.
-In this case, because I prefer my applesauce to be slightly tart, we’ll be going with green Granny Smith apples, but you can always use sweet apples if you prefer!
+However, you can basically use any type of apple that you have on hand, especially if it’s apple season and you have a whole bounty of fresh apples to use up from your trip to the apple orchard.
+In this case, because I prefer my applesauce to be slightly tart, I like tart apples and we’ll be going with green Granny Smith apples (but you can always use sweet apples if you prefer)!

-- Sugar: I used regular sugar in this recipe but you can also use brown sugar if you prefer.
-If you are diabetic of insulin resistant, I highly recommend using Lakanto monkfruit sweetener (a 1:1 sugar substitute that is zero glycemic index).
-If you prefer your applesauce to be completely sugar-free and unsweetened, simply leave out the sugar in the recipe.
+- Sugar: I used granulated cane sugar in this recipe but you can also use light brown sugar if you prefer.
+If you are diabetic of insulin resistant, I highly recommend using granulated monkfruit sweetener (a 1:1 sugar substitute that is zero glycemic index and will not raise your blood sugar).

 How to Make Homemade Applesauce (Step by Step)